JSON Complete Guide: Syntax, Validation, Schema, and Practical Tools

 Conclusion

 JSON has established itself as the standard data interchange format for web development thanks to its simple syntax and broad compatibility.
-By mastering the basic syntax and avoiding common errors, you can develop more efficiently.
-Using dedicated JSON formatting and validation tools can significantly improve your workflow.
+By mastering the basic syntax, understanding JSON Schema for validation, knowing when to reach for JSON5 or JSONC, and following security and performance best practices, you can use JSON confidently and efficiently in any project.